-We suggest that you arrive in Vancouver 2 to 4 weeks before the beginning of your program.
-Allow yourself enough time to get familiar with the city and transportation system, organize your accommodation, purchase all the necessary household articles for your move, open a bank account and set up cell phone service if desired.
+We suggest you arrive in Vancouver two to four weeks before the beginning of your program.
+Allow yourself time to get familiar with the city and transportation system, organize your accommodation, open a bank account and set up cellphone service.
 Most importantly, you need to attend the New Student Orientation one week before your program start.

-Canada has everything you'll need.
+Here’s the great news – Canada has everything you'll need in terms of comforts and cuisine.
 You'll find specialty grocery stores with foods from around the world at reasonable prices.
-However, for your everyday comfort, it is recommended to take your personal belongings.
+But there are several essential documents you must bring:

 Canada uses the nominal tension of 110 volts with an alternating current of 60 watts.
 If your country has a different voltage, be sure to get an adapter for your electronic devices.
 Be sure to inquire about what are the best solutions for you.
 Here is a website link that may help: Adaptors and converters *Adaptors allow you to plug your electronic devices in foreign sockets while converters convert electrical tension.